jlezama/OrthogonalLowrankEmbedding/pytorch_OLE/README.md

 Classification on CIFAR-10/100 with OLE using PyTorch.

 Implementaion of the article
-"OL\'E: Orthogonal Low-rank Embedding, A Plug and Play Geometric Loss for Deep Learning" Jos\'e Lezama, Qiang Qiu, Pablo Mus\'e and Guillermo Sapiro
+"OLÉ: Orthogonal Low-rank Embedding, A Plug and Play Geometric Loss for Deep Learning" José Lezama, Qiang Qiu, Pablo Mus\é and Guillermo Sapiro

 Borrows heavily from [https://github.com/bearpaw/pytorch-classification]